18F/ffd-microsite/.github/ISSUE_TEMPLATE.md

 **Additional Info**

-*Include any images, steps to recreate, notes, emojis, or whatever.*
+*Include any images, steps to recreate, notes, emojis, or anything else that seems pertinent.*